AdobeDocs/workfront.sv-SE/help/quicksilver/manage-work/requests/create-requests/enable-email-issues-into-projects.md

    >[!CAUTION]
    >
-   >* Den här e-postadressen kan inte återställas från papperskorgen om projektet som innehåller begärandekön tas bort.
+   >* E-postadressen kan inte återställas från papperskorgen om projektet som innehåller begärandekön tas bort.
    >
-   >* Eftersom den här e-postadressen måste vara unik kanske den inte är tillgänglig i framtiden om den tas bort.
+   >* Eftersom e-postadressen måste vara unik kanske den inte är tillgänglig i framtiden om den tas bort.
    <!--
    >This was the case previously, but it's not working this way anymore, since August 2022: * Emails forwarded to this email address are not added as issues to the project in&nbsp;Workfront.
 Only emails created from this email address are added as issues.
    -->